rmcanany/SolidEdgeHousekeeper/README.md

 Note that the values are non-associative copies.
 Any change to the model will require rerunning this command to update the variable table.

 The command reports sheet metal size in the formed state.
-For a flat pattern, instead of creating new variables using this command, you can use the variables already created by the flat pattern command -- `Flat_Pattern_Model_CutSizeX`, `Flat_Pattern_Model_CutSizeY`, and `Sheet Metal Gage`.
+For a flat pattern, instead of creating new variables using this command, you can use the variables already created by the flat pattern command -- `Flat_Pattern_Model_CutSizeX`, `Flat_Pattern_Model_CutSizeY`, and `Material Thickness`.
+If you have an entry in the Material Table Gage Properties Tab `Sheet Metal Gage` combobox, you can use that instead of (or along with) `Material Thickness`.

 ### Update design for cost
 Updates DesignForCost and saves the document.